Furikuda/bork/docs/development.rst

 Development
 ===========

-This chapter will get you started with Borg development.
+This chapter will get you started with Bork development.

-Borg is written in Python (with a little bit of Cython and C for the performance critical parts).
+Bork is written in Python (with a little bit of Cython and C for the performance critical parts).

 Contributions